basedCRM/NFT-Minting-Dapp/README.md

 .:.

 This style of minter is one where someone calls a Mint() and the next json file in sequence gets attached to that NFT.
-There are a max number of NFTs that can be minted in the set.
+There are a max number of NFTs that can be minted in the set -- 69 in this case.
-There is a mint price which is set both in the contract, and also in the mainmint.js component.
+There is a mint price which is set both in the contract, and also in the mainmint.js component -- .05 ETH in this case.
-There is a max number of mints which can be called by one transaction.
+There is a max number of mints which can be called by one transaction -- set to 1.

-These are all set in the contract.
+You'll notice that there are some commented out areas in the mainmint.js file, where it would be possible to have buttons which can increment and decrement the amount of NFTs to be minted at one time.
+I ran into an issue with the sequencing of the NFTs being minted -- for example, if the network was slow, and some NFTs were minted prior to others, due to batching, or whatever -- if the 7 NFT was minted before the 4 NFT, then, it would not be possible to mint 8.

-This is set for a collection of 69 NFTs.
+Something like "That token has already been minted!" bug came about, and I resolved it by limiting the number of mints to 1 per transaction on the UI, and in the contract.

 ## Commands